idrave/FOND-ASP/README.md

 To solve standard FOND problems under the _adversarial semantics_ (and hence look for strong solution plans) one can either:

-1. Use a _specialized_ version of the `asplanner` planner to _pure strong_ with the PDDL file of the FOND problem "as is" (i.e., with no modifications):
+1. Use a _specialized_ version of the planner to _pure strong_ with the PDDL file of the FOND problem "as is" (i.e., with no modifications):

     ```bash
     python -m fcfond.main -pddl [DOMAIN PROBLEM] --strong